-19 Coastal C&S within these geomorphological categories are further distinguished according to higher or 20 lower rates of urban growth and inequality - which can be estimated through population growth from 21 national census data, or areal extent of urban development (CEIC); as well as relative urban inequalities 22 estimated by Gini Coefficient data and urban-rural poverty rates (OECD, 2018; OECD, 2020).
-Combining 23 geomorphological and socio-economic data accounts for urban-rural interconnections and differences; with 24 levels of capital generation, diversity of economic functions and human development indices having 25 previously been used to discern cultural, economic, administrative and political differences between cities 26 and their hinterland (Blackburn et al., 2019; Rocle et al., 2020).
-For instance, the ecological, cultural and 27 economic footprint of tertiary sectors e.g., coastal tourism associated with the Australian Great Barrier Reef 28 stretches far beyond the nearest onshore settlement of Cairns (Bohnet and Pert, 2010; Brodie and Pearson, 29 2016).
-30
+from national census data or areal extent of urban development (CEIC, 2021), as well as by relative urban inequalities estimated by Gini coefficient data and urban-rural poverty rates (OECD, 2018; OECD, 2020).
+Combining geomorphological and socioeconomic data accounts for urban-rural interconnections and differences, with levels of capital generation, diversity of economic functions and human development indices having previously been used to discern cultural, economic, administrative and political differences between cities and their hinterland (Blackburn et al., 2019; Rocle et al., 2020).
+For instance, the ecological, cultural and economic footprint of tertiary sectors, for example, coastal tourism associated with the Australian Great Barrier Reef, stretches far beyond the nearest onshore settlement of Cairns (Bohnet and Pert, 2010; Brodie and Pearson, 2016).

-31 Some caveats are warranted.
-First, locating a specific city or settlement in a particular archetype does not 32 account for future reclassification due to growth or shifts in development trajectories.
-Second, significant 33 socio-economic, political and governance variations exist within many C&S, c.f., impoverished informal 34 settlements alongside wealthy neighbourhoods in cities like Cape Town and São Paulo (also see Table 35 SMCCP2.1).
-Third, this archetype framework does not explicitly reveal important interconnections between 36 coastal C&S and their hinterlands, or between particular C&S through maritime trade or other economic, 37 socio-cultural and geopolitical inter-dependencies.
-Notwithstanding these caveats, these archetypes reveal 38 differentiated physical impacts and socio-economic conditions, as well as the variable challenges and 39 opportunities arising for addressing climate change impacts and projected risk, which, depending on coastal 40 type, C&S size, and resource availability, help to inform efforts to adapt and chart CRD for each archetype 41 (Sánchez-Arcilla et al., 2016; Rocle et al., 2020; Sterzel et al., 2020).
-42
+Some caveats are warranted.
+First, locating a specific city or settlement in a particular archetype does not account for future reclassification due to growth or shifts in development trajectories.
+Second, significant socioeconomic, political and governance variations exist within many C&S, such as impoverished informal settlements alongside wealthy neighbourhoods in cities like Cape Town and São Paulo (also see Table SMCCP2.1).
+Third, this archetype framework does not explicitly reveal important interconnections between coastal C&S and their hinterlands, or between particular C&S through maritime trade or other economic, sociocultural and geopolitical interdependencies.
+Notwithstanding these caveats, these archetypes reveal differentiated physical impacts and socioeconomic conditions, as well as the variable challenges and opportunities arising when addressing climate change impacts and projected risk, which, depending on coastal type, C&S size and resource availability, help to inform efforts to adapt and chart CRD for each archetype (Sánchez-Arcilla et al., 2016; Rocle et al., 2020; Sterzel et al., 2020).